Dwarf AGNs from Optical Variability for the Origins of Seeds (DAVOS): Insights from the Dark Energy Survey Deep Fields: Abstract

 \section{Abstract}

-We present a sample of \Nvar{}, $z < 1.5$ active galactic nuclei (AGNs) selected from optical photometric variability in three of the Dark Energy Survey (DES) deep fields (E2, C3, and X3) over a total area of 4.64 deg$^2$.
+We present a sample of \Nvar{}, $z < 1.5$ active galactic nuclei (AGNs) selected from optical photometric variability in three of the Dark Energy Survey (DES) deep fields (E2, C3, and X3) over an area of 4.64 deg$^2$.
 We construct light curves using difference imaging aperture photometry for resolved sources and non-difference imaging PSF photometry for unresolved sources, respectively, and characterize the variability significance.
 Our DES light curves have a mean cadence of 7 days, a 6 year baseline, and a single-epoch imaging depth of up to $g \sim 24.5$.
-Using spectral energy distribution fitting, we find \Ndwarf{} out of total \Nvar{} variable galaxies are consistent with dwarf galaxies (with $M_{\ast}<10^{9.5}\ M_\odot$ at a median photometric redshift of 0.9).
-However, our stellar mass estimates are subject to strong model degeneracies and contamination from AGN light.
-We identify \Nfinal{} dwarf AGN candidates (a subset at a median photometric redshift of 0.4) by their rapid characteristic timescales ($\sim$ weeks) of optical variability which independently supports the dwarf hypothesis.
+Using spectral energy distribution (SED) fitting, we find \Ndwarf{} out of total \Nvar{} variable galaxies are consistent with dwarf galaxies with a reliable stellar mass estimate ($M_{\ast}<10^{9.5}\ M_\odot$; median photometric redshift of 0.9).
+We were able to constrain rapid characteristic variability timescales ($\sim$ weeks) using the DES light curves in \Nfinal{} dwarf AGN candidates (a subset of our variable AGN candidates) at a median photometric redshift of 0.4.
+This rapid variability is consistent with their low black hole masses.
 We confirm the low-mass AGN nature of one source with a high S/N optical spectrum.
-We present a catalog of variability-selected AGNs with optical light curves and supplementary data, such as X-ray properties and optical spectra, when available.
-We measure a variable AGN fraction of $\sim 0.008$ between $M_{\ast}\sim10^7\ M_\odot$ and $\sim10^{11}\ M_\odot$, with no evidence for a stellar mass dependence.
-This work demonstrates the feasibility of using optical variability to identify AGNs with lower black hole masses than other methods in deep fields, which may be more ``pristine'' analogs of supermassive black hole (SMBH) seeds.
-Further work is needed to study the variability characteristics of dwarf AGNs and improve the statistics to robustly distinguish between seeding mechanisms of SMBHs.
+We publish our catalog, optical light curves, and supplementary data, such as X-ray properties and optical spectra, when available.
+We measure a variable AGN fraction versus stellar mass and compare to results from a forward model.
+This work demonstrates the feasibility of optical variability to identify AGNs with lower black hole masses in deep fields, which may be more ``pristine'' analogs of supermassive black hole seeds.